- Green Pages Home

 Postponement of Activity, Participation and Conferring of Honors and Degrees

 The University reserves the right to delay or postpone the involvement of a student in any University-related activity, or delay or postpone the conferring of any honor or degree while any student conduct investigations or procedures, including appellate procedures, are pending.

 Other possible sanctions which may be assessed against students include, but are not limited to:

 1. University facilities restrictions, with the exception of attending classes, or

 required class functions;

 2. Restriction from extracurricular campus events and programs;

-3. Notification sent to the student's academic advisor and when applicable, the Athletic Department and/or the NROTC program; and/or
+3. Notification sent to the student’s academic advisor, academic Dean or program director, and when applicable, the Athletic Department and/or coaches, and/or the NROTC program;

 4. Restriction from representing the University in any public performance, athletic event, committee, organization, or from holding any student government office or office in any recognized student organization, or participating in any organized University function;

 5. Ineligibility to receive financial assistance from any funds provided by the University, including grants, scholarships, waivers, etc.;

 6. Ineligibility to hold an on-campus job (i.e. work study, institutional or third party);

 7. In addition to sanctions imposed by the University, sanctions imposed under Florida State Statutes may also apply.
 These statutes can be found in the Annual Safety and Security Report published by the Department of Campus Security.